atbcb/usab-uswds/_pages/about/board-meetings.md

 {% asset webcast.jpg class="img-right" alt="laptop showing meeting on screen" %}

 Members of the U.S. Access Board meet regularly every two months.
 Board meetings are open to the public.
-Since the covid pandemic, Board meetings are held virtually.
+Since the COVID-19 pandemic, Board meetings are held virtually.

-The next Access Board meeting on **May 19** will feature panel discussions on access to self-service transaction machines.
+The next Board meeting on **May 19** will feature panel discussions on access to self-service transaction machines.

 ### Next Meeting of the U.S. Access Board